sap-tutorials/btp-onboarding/tutorials/btp-ea-onboard-01-intro/btp-ea-onboard-01-intro.md

 SAP Business Technology Platform Use Cases are real-life use cases, that show how SAP BTP can help meet your specific business needs.
 You can explore the SAP BTP use cases on the [SAP home page](https://www.sap.com/products/technology-platform/use-cases.html?sort=title_asc).

 SAP BTP capabilities are delivered as services.
-Before you utilize a service, you need to be familiar with the service plans which are available for this service to select the right one for your scenario.
+Before you utilize a service, you need to be familiar with the service plans that are available for this service to select the right one for your scenario.
 You can get more information about the existing service plans of a service in the [SAP Discovery Center](https://discovery-center.cloud.sap/serviceCatalog?showFilters=true).

  ![BTP Cloud Services Overview](images/1_btp_cloud_services.png)